Azq2/openwrt-usbmodem/ubus-api.md

 Usbmodem daemon provides ubus API for each own interface.

-All methods must to be called on this path:
+All methods is calling on this path:
 `usbmodem.<interface_name>`

-Where `<interface_name>` is name of modem interface in openwrt.
+Where `<interface_name>` is name of interface in openwrt.

 **List all available modems:**
 ```